pivotal/LicenseFinder/README.md

 be useful when you need to track down an unexpected package or license.

+If you do not want to manually run an individual package manager's prepare command (ex: `bundle install`, `npm install`, etc) to ensure your project is fully prepared to be scanned, use the `--prepare` or `-p` option which will run each active package manager's prepare command for you.
+If you would like to continue running `license_finder` even if there is an issue with a prepare step, use the `--prepare-no-fail` option which prepares but carries on despite any potential failures.

 Run `license_finder help` to see other available commands, and `license_finder help [COMMAND]` for detailed help on a specific command.